 Apparatus documents for the critical edition

-Each entry on the HTML edition pages is linked to a protected PDF document which provides the variants in the manuscript and early print traditions ('Varia').
-Most of the entries (over 90%) are also linked to protected PDF documents which provide Thomas' version of the text in parallel columns with the text from the standard modern edition of the original source/s ('Fons primus'/'Fontes primi') or the text from the standard modern edition of the intermediate source ('Fons proximus'), or from both.
-Some of these apparatus documents also provide the text from Thomas' actual source manuscript, many of which were identified by the Rouses (Preachers, pp.124-60 & 251-301).
+Each entry on the HTML edition pages is linked to a PDF document which provides the variants in the manuscript and early print traditions ('Varia').
+Most of the entries (over 90%) are also linked to PDF documents which provide Thomas' version of the text in parallel columns with the text from the standard modern edition of the original source/s ('Fons primus'/'Fontes primi') and often the text from the standard modern edition of the intermediate source ('Fons proximus'), or from both.
+Some of these fontes apparatus documents also provide the text from Thomas' actual source manuscript (e.g., Reuerencia c), many of which were identified by the Rouses (Preachers, pp.124-60 & 251-301).

 The Janus intertexuality search engine

-Since this project's inception the PDF transcription and edition apparatus documents have been fully searchable by the Adobe Reader search function and by Internet browsers such as Google.
-In November 2008 the Janus intertextuality search engine was launched on this website, enabling comparative textual searches of the edited portion of the Manipulus.
-In August 2013, shortly after the critical edition was completed, the final portion of edited entries was converted into XML and added to the Janus database.
+Since November 2008 this website has been equipped with an innovative digital tool, the Janus intertextuality search engine, that enables comparative textual searches of the edited portion of the Manipulus.
+In August 2013, shortly after the critical edition was completed, the final portion of edited entries was converted into XML and added to the Janus database, making the entire edition searchable.

 Additional Open Access resources

 In addition to the online edition and its search engine, this website also provides a number of related Open Access resources, including editions of the additional quotations inserted into the 1483 Piacenza edition and 1567 Lyon edition.
 Another supplemental resource is the editor's English translation of Thomas' original Preface to the Manipulus florum, which is found in most of the manuscripts and the first two printed editions, but was supplanted in the 1550 Venice edition.
 The project has also produced transcriptions of a number of public domain Latin texts which are freely provided on the Auxiliary Resources page.
-Finally, this website also provides an Annotated Bibliography of works dealing with the Manipulus florum that have been published since the Rouses' book appeared in 1979.
+Finally, this website also provides an Annotated Bibliography of works by scholars who have used and/or cited the Electronic Manipulus florum Project.